Ja98/cesar-p-core/paper/paper.md

   water consumption, electricity consumption, comfort parameters, operational costs and emissions, embodied emissions and investment costs of retrofitting solutions and solar irradiance on external surfaces.
-- Various geo-referenced data sources can be used as an input to CESAR-P to simulate the current energy demand as well as retrofitting options for each building.
+- Geo-referenced data sources (shp) as input for building geometries
+- The archetypes used to parameterize the building models are stored to a graph database.
+The data is structured according to an urban energy simulation ontology (@ALLAN_ET_AL_2021)
+- Evaluation of retrofitting options and strategies
+- Simulate and compare energy demand for scenarios with different building parametrization, for example to evaluate passive cooling potential (@SILVA_ET_AL_2022)
 - Since CESAR-P uses EnergyPlus, which is a continually developed energy simulation tool within the research field, the capabilities of CESAR-P can be extended to accommodate future developments and improve modelling accuracy.
 - The tool can be applied at various scales and can be used for predicting the energy consumption of a single building, of whole neighbourhoods with thousands of buildings (@WANG_ET_AL_2018) or, in combination with clustering approaches, for calculating national building energy demands (@MURRAY_ET_AL_2020, @EGGIMANN_ET_AL_2022).
-- The archetypes used to parameterize the building models are stored to a graph database.
-The data is structured according to an urban energy simulation ontology (@ALLAN_ET_AL_2021)

 # Acknowledgements